tidodda/lodestone-locator/README.md

 colinear lodestones, all roughly on a line from you, leave error tight perpendicular to that line but huge along it. same geometry warning catches it.

+a and b landing in visibly different spots is its own signal, flagged separately, and worth trusting over either algorithm's own confidence number.

 ## speed

-algorithm a is O(n²) since it checks combinations of dropped readings, but you'd need 10+ readings before that's noticeable. algorithm b's 60 subsets run essentially in parallel. all told, under 100ms.
+algorithm a is O(n²) since it checks combinations of dropped readings, but you'd need 10+ readings before that's noticeable. algorithm b's 300 subsets run essentially in parallel. all told, under 100ms.

 ## where this comes from